If we can succeed in our mind, we can succeed with our life.

 It's important for us to think about how we want to achieve success and to turn our goals into mental pictures, so that our mind can have a picture of our future.

 We will always act like our self-portrait -- the person we think we are -- and what our mind can envision, our body can produce.

-This means being careful with what we allow ourselves, someone else, or something else, to fill our minds and influence our thinking; it means a daily struggle with this present modern world such as it is, with our culture, with technology, with the ubiquitous hand-held device that steals away every free moment, with free-wheeling morally bankrupt web sites which are in business for profit to fill human minds with filth, with the voice inside our heads that is hell bent on killing our interest and derailing our calling [See blog, The Book], perhaps even with one or two people within our circle of friends or acquaintances who have a selfish motive for seeing us give up our music-making, and with all the many other things that tug upon us for attention.
+This means being careful with what we allow ourselves, someone else, or something else, to fill our minds and influence our thinking; it means a daily struggle with this present modern world ruined by man, with our culture, with technology, with the ubiquitous hand-held device that steals away every free moment, with free-wheeling morally bankrupt web sites which are in business for profit to fill human minds with filth, with the voice inside our heads that's hell bent on killing our interest, filling our minds with doubt and fear, and derailing our forward creative progress [See blog, The Book, Making Mistakes].

-What enters the mind translates into words and actions and can be summed up this way: "Wholesome in, wholesome out -- garbage in, garbage out."
+An easy way to remember how the human mind works can be summed up this way: "Sound in, sound out -- garbage in, garbage out."

 The more creative we are, the greater will be our struggle in the mind.